-The very first to get your Finder back is to quit it forcefully and then see if it starts usually.
+The first method to get your Finder back is to quit it forcefully and then see if it starts up normally again.

 - Open Task Manager by pressing Option + Command + Esc.